ZoneMinder/zoneminder/docs/faq.rst

 Why do I only see black screens with a timestamp when monitoring my camera?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-In the monitor windows where you see the black screen with a timestamp, select settings and enter the Brightness, Contrast, Hue, and Color settings reported for the device by '''zmu -d <device_path> -q -v'''.
+In the monitor windows where you see the black screen with a timestamp, select settings and enter the Brightness, Contrast, Hue, and Color settings reported for the device by ``zmu -d <device_path> -q -v``.
 32768 may be appropriate values to try for these settings.
 After saving the settings, select Settings again to confirm they saved successfully.

 I am getting messages about a backtrace in my logs, what do I do?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^